Contingent means that a seller has accepted an offer from a prospective buyer, but certain conditions must be met before the offer goes through.

 Key Takeaways

-Contingent means that a seller has accepted an offer from a buyer – but that certain conditions must be met before the offer goes through.
+- Contingent means that a seller has accepted a buyer’s offer–but certain conditions must be met before the offer goes through.

 Learn More by Enrolling in Continuing Education Courses with Colibri Real Estate